juanc27/loudtext/README.md

 # LoudText

 This is an example using WebRTC on how to use and process the microphone input.
-The app reads the mic input and if it passes a threshold specified by the user it send a text message to any phone in the US saying "You are too loud".
+The app reads the mic input and if it passes a threshold specified by the user it sends a text message to any phone in the US saying "You are too loud".

 Buit with Node.js.